 Mary Elizabeth Wakefield, L. Ac., M. S., M. M., Dipl.
 Ac., NCCAOM, author, international teacher of facial acupuncture, and opera singer

 ‘This book will fill the gap between Western diving medicine and the acupuncture point of view.
 And it is easy to access for non-acupuncture medicals.’

 Menno TW Gaastra, M.D., medical director DAN Europe for the Netherlands

 Daar de ‘The Great Wave off Kanagawa‘ van Katsushika Hokusai (© Rijksmuseum, Amsterdam) is gebruikt voor de cover van Janneke’s boek, is ‘Diving Medical Acupuncture’ opgenomen in de bibliotheek van het Rijksmuseum.

-Diving Medical Acupuncture is in 2021 in het Chinees gepubliceerd in Shanghai, China.
-Vertaald door professor Weigang Xu, professor Wei Gu en professor Yanli You.
+Diving Medical Acupuncture is in het Chinees gepubliceerd door Shanghai Popular Science Press in 2021 (vertaling door professor Weigang Xu, professor Wei Gu en professor Yanli You).